yquan162/clementscoin/README.md

  - Connection Port - 3666

-For more information, as well as an immediately useable, binary version of the Clementscoin client sofware, see http://clementstech.club.
+For more information, as well as an immediately useable, binary version of the Clementscoin Core software, see [https:/clementstech.club](https://clementstech.club).

 License
 -------